pyTigerGraph/pyTigerGraph/docs/OtherFunctions.md

 Returns the expiration date and remaining days of the license.

 In case of evaluation/trial deployment, an information message and -1 remaining days are returned.

+## createSecret
+`conn.createSecret(alias="")`

+Returns a secret key.
+Takes in a string as an argument if you want to use an alias while generating the key.